 See if you just use 27 and the // (two slashes) 7, you can see we still get 3 as an answer.

 That is the basic understanding of the actual math operators.
-Those are all that there are.
-We are going to look at different operators such as the comparison operators, the smaller, the large number, and so on, and so on, but for now on this will be enough.
-One more thing that you need to know is which of these actually comes first.
+That’s all that there is.
+We are going to look at different operators such as the comparison operators, the smaller, the large number, and so on, but for now on this will be enough.
+One more thing that you need to know is which of these comes first.
 Also something to take a look at is the actual privileges of these different math operators.

-That is something also that you should take a look at so, for example, let us give it a try.
-Let us try to divide and also multiply numbers at the same times.
+That is also something that you should take a look at so, for example, let us give it a try.
+Let us try to divide and also multiply numbers at the same time.

 Part Seven: Start Python 3 Coding Today!